itispx/cpfcnpj/README.md

 # General Validation

 If you need to validate either CPF or CNPJ without knowing beforehand which one it is, use the `Validate()` function in the main package.
-This function automatically detects and validates CPF or CNPJ based on the length of the input.
+This function automatically detects and validates CPF or CNPJ based on the length of the input and returns a boolean indicating validity along with a string specifying the document type ("cpf" or "cnpj").

 ```go
 package main